Clermont, FL Solar Panels

 Florida Solar Incentives

-Clermont homeowners have access to several meaningful solar incentives in Florida that can help reduce the cost of going solar — at both the state level and beyond.
+Florida offers several solar incentives in Florida that can meaningfully reduce the cost of going solar — including statewide programs that apply directly to Clermont homeowners.

-Note that the federal residential solar tax credit has been eliminated.
-However, Palmetto’s LightReach solar lease handles the commercial tax credit on its end and passes those savings to you through lower monthly payments — simplifying the incentive picture considerably.
+Note that the federal 30% residential solar tax credit was eliminated by recent legislation.
+State incentives remain.
+For those leasing through LightReach, Palmetto handles the commercial tax credit and passes savings through via lower monthly payments.

 | Incentive | Type | Description | Source |